galgantar/standard-deviants/index.markdown

 # Kids' Menu - Games 🍕

-Whether you are a child or a picky eater, we understand that not everyone has the intellect to understand the 'For cooking nerds' sections, so instead, you can learn about virality through a couple of games.
+Whether you are a child or a picky eater, we understand that not everyone has the intellect to understand the 'For cooking nerds' sections, so instead, you can learn about virality through a couple of games.<br>
+Although, you can also play these games as a cooking nerd and check whether you have remembered what you learned in the sections above and see if you can achieve a high score!

 ### What decisions would you make to be viral?